medmaca/btools/README.md

 ## Description

 btools is a Python package that provides efficient tools for bioinformatics data processing, with a focus on data selection, manipulation, and analysis.
-The package leverages both pandas and Polars for optimal performance when working with large datasets.
+The package leverages Polars for optimal performance when working with large datasets.

 ## Features